 This question is often asked by those facing an estate liquidation, and the answer has many components.
 While we have the capability to host estate sales in Kansas City, we prefer the auction process – and host auctions in Kansas City every Thursday evening.
 The main difference between services offered by estate sale companies in Kansas City and our Kansas City auction service is time.
 An estate sale company usually needs at least a week prior to the sale of being physically present on the site for auction setup, cleaning, etc. This is usually the home of the person whose estate is being liquidated.
 After this long set up, comes the day(s) of the sale – usually over a weekend.
 During the sale HUNDREDS of people will wander through the property.

 Many people choose Andrew Turner Auctions rather than using an estate sale company in Kansas City because they don’t like the idea of strangers being on their property for such a long period of time, considering the liability as well as potential for theft.
+In addition, a person may not have enough items to warrant holding an estate sale.
+Several Kansas City estate sale companies recommend Andrew Turner Auctions when this is the case.
 Our auction company makes it quick.
 We show up with the crew and a truck and remove auction items within a matter of hours rather than weeks.
 We are also able to store the items – at no additional cost to the consignor – until the auction is held.
 Regarding liability: does the estate sale company carry liability and workman’s compensation insurance?
 While certainly there are some who do, unfortunately the vast majority do not.
 Andrew Turner Auctions carries both a general liability and work comp insurance policy.
 In addition, many Kansas City estate sale companies (and other auction companies for that matter) simply use “contract” labor during the setup and the sale.
 While each person has their own opinion about paying taxes, the IRS has a series of 20 questions an employer should answer to determine whether an employee is considered “contract”.
 More often than not a worker can not legally be considered a contract employee.
 Andrew Turner Auctions employees are all payroll employees, with all taxes and social security paid each period.
 Again, maybe not a big deal if the job is getting done, right?
 But, perhaps, in the bigger picture it is a question of honesty and integrity – two characteristics which should be paramount in your decision of selecting an organization to handle the sale of personal property.

 Of course the amount of money gained from the proceeds is an area of concern, and could differ between an estate sale or an auction.
 Honestly, the amount of money made may be a bit greater with an estate sale – but not always.
 Again, the time involved will be greater as well, and there will be many items that do not sell which may potentially remain a burden to the seller.
 Our auction company removes sellable items from the estate, leaving the consignor much more time to organize charitable donation or clean-out of remaining items (we are also able to help with this process).